IncidiousJacob/SPNATI/creator-docs/docs/basics/newdevfaq.md

 ### Q: I made changes to my character, or downloaded a new version, but when I launch SPNatI via offline_start.exe they don't show up.

 A: Offline_start.exe has issues with cacheing, specifically the cache is not cleared automatically.
 To fix this, manually clear your browser's cache.
-Or use the no_buggers workaround to allow Firefox to access local files directly.
+Or use [no_buggers workaround to allow Firefox to access local files directly.](../basics/playingoffline.html)

 ### Q: Why isn't my WIP character showing up in my offline version of the game, despite clearing my cache?